dipu-bd/lightnovel-crawler/README.md

 $ python3 . --bot telegram
 ```

-_There is a `server.sh` script to run a bot in ubuntu servers.
+_There is a `start.sh` script to run a bot in ubuntu servers.
 It will basically execute the `python __main__.py` and send the task to run in background.
 I use it to run my discord bot in the server._

 ## (C) Development